kremalicious/blog/content/articles/2023-09-23-astro-redirect-from/index.md

 export default defineConfig({
   // ...
   integrations: [
-    // make sure this is listed before any hosting integration redirectFrom()
+    // make sure this is listed BEFORE any hosting integration redirectFrom()
   ]
   // ...